MBoemo/intro-machine-learning/docs/06-decision-trees.md

 2. Calculated Chi-square of Split using Sum of all Chi-square of success and Failure of each node of the split

 **Information Gain**\
-The more homogenous something is the less information is needed to describe it and hence it has gained information.
+The more homogeneous something is the less information is needed to describe it and hence it has gained information.
 Information theory has a measure to define this degree of disorganization in a system and it is known as Entropy.
 If a sample is completely homogeneous, then the entropy is zero and if it is equally divided (50% – 50%), it has entropy of one.

 Entropy can be calculated using formula
 $$Entropy = -plog_2p - qlog_2q$$

-Where p and q are probablity of success and failure
+Where p and q are probability of success and failure

 **Reduction in Variance**